Remember LEAST for Great Customer Service

 - Thank: Thank customers for bringing the problem to your attention and for simply being a customer.
 “Thank you for letting us know so we can get this corrected.
 Please come back again to try our fresh donuts!”

 Empower your employees to respond properly to any kind of customer service request.
-To be successful, they’ll need the training and the autonomy to make good decisions.
+To be successful, they’ll need training on the LEAST technique and the autonomy to make good decisions.
 You’ll need to support them, even if they make mistakes from time to time.
 In those cases, it’s wise to discuss the matter privately, never in front of customers.
 A good way to start: “What could we have done differently to prevent the situation from occurring?”

 Employees who can solve problems and know they have the backing of management will provide great service.
 Employees should be able to take care of most customer service issues.
 Equally as important, make sure your customer service training teaches employees to recognize situations that truly require management involvement.